 - Split tunneling

-PureVPN allows torrenting, except for a few countries where it is illegal.
+PureVPN allows torrenting, except for a few places where it is illegal to share copyrighted material.
 That includes the US, the UK, Canada, and Australia.
-However, with 6500+ servers in 140+ countries, PureVPN will make sure you have a P2P-friendly server nearby.
+However, with 6500+ servers in 70+ countries, this provider makes sure you have a P2P-friendly connection nearby.

 For a deeper investigation of PureVPN, read our PureVPN review.